wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 You can select the size of compute resources used by the cluster.
 For example, if you know that you will be performing operations that need a lot of memory, you may want to select a compute resource with more memory.

-> [AZURE.NOTE] Different cluster types have different node types, number of nodes, and node sizes.
+Different cluster types have different node types, number of nodes, and node sizes.
 For example, a Hadoop cluster type has two _head nodes_ and a default of four _data nodes_, while a Storm cluster type has two _nimbus nodes_, three _zookeeper nodes_, and a default of four _supervisor nodes_.

+> [AZURE.IMPORTANT] If you plan on more than 32 worker nodes, either at cluster creation or by scaling the cluster after creation, then you must select a head node size with at least 8 cores and 14GB ram.

-When using the Azure preview portal to configure the cluster, the Node size is exposed through the __Node Pricing Tier__ blade, and will also display the cost associated with the different node sizes.
+When using the Azure Management Portal to configure the cluster, the Node size is available through the __Node Pricing Tier__ blade, and will also display the cost associated with the different node sizes.

 > [AZURE.IMPORTANT] Billing starts once a cluster is created, and only stops when the cluster is deleted.
 For more information on pricing, see [HDInsight pricing details](/home/features/hdinsight/#price).